 2. Use Musical Memory

-Your musical memory can also be useful for learning a foreign language!
-Follow along with a foreign music video with the subtitles on, or search for karaoke songs that are in that language.
-You’ll be surprised at how much you’re able to remember!
+The musicality of rhymes and songs that makes them easy to remember, and you can use that knowledge to your advantage by making up a song about something you want to remember.
+Musical memory can also be useful for learning a foreign language—follow along with a foreign music video with the subtitles on, and you might be surprised at how much you’re able to remember!

 3. Get To Know Somebody

-There are a lot of situations where forgetting something can be annoying, but few of them are as awkward as forgetting someone’s name!
-But in our defense, remembering any fact about someone you don’t know well is hard.
-The trick is to make memorable connections between the name and the person.
+There are a lot of situations where forgetting something can be annoying, but few are as awkward as forgetting someone’s name.
+In our defense, remembering any fact about someone you don’t know very well is hard, so the trick is to make memorable connections between the name and the person.

 Try looking at the person while repeating their name over and over in your head.
 Another approach is to introduce that person to someone else, which forces you to repeat their name out loud.
 And when the conversation with a new person is ending, you can always repeat their name while saying goodbye.